Skip to main content

 2. Hexagonal Architecture (Ports & Adapters)

-Clean separation between business logic and infrastructure concerns within each service.
-When to use:
+Clean separation between business logic and infrastructure concerns within a service.

 • Complex business logic that needs protection from technology changes